madelson/TabletopSimulatorMTGDeckImporter/README.md

 ## Using the importer

+The easiest way to use the importer is to use **[the web version](https://madelson.github.io/TabletopSimulatorMTGDeckImporter)**.
+The only limitation of the web version is that it saves files to your downloads folder, so you have to manually move them from there to the folder where TabletopSimulator expects them.

-You can **[download the latest binaries here](https://github.com/madelson/TabletopSimulatorMTGDeckImporter/releases)** (click "Assets" and choose either the GUI or the command line tool).
+For a desktop version that does this last copy step for you, you can **[download the latest binaries here](https://github.com/madelson/TabletopSimulatorMTGDeckImporter/releases)** (click "Assets" and choose either the GUI or the command line tool).
 Alternatively, can can build them from source using [Visual Studio 2019 Community Edition](https://visualstudio.microsoft.com/downloads/).

 See [the documentation](docs/instructions.md) for instructions on usage.